 In this model, your money is spread along with other investors’ money to fund personal loans from many people at once.
 Usually, the ones who spread this money are robots (artificial intelligence).
 The robot also analyzes the risk of borrowers.
 The loans that are funded vary from buying pulses to car installments.

-Liquidity is very, very fast because your funds are ‘matched’ automatically to various borrowers instantly at any time, without the need to wait for new loans to appear or wait for the loan value to be met.
+Liquidity is very fast because your funds are “matched” automatically to various borrowers instantly at any time without the need to wait for new loans to appear or wait for the loan value to be met.

 Interest tends to be higher because personal loans do have a higher interest rate than corporate loans (although the risk is higher too).

 Simple.
-You don’t need to choose a product that fits your criteria.
+We don’t need to choose a product that fits your criteria.
 You just need to choose a tenor without worrying about a lot of other information.

 While the disadvantages are:

-You don’t know who your money is used for and for what because the website automatically distributes your funds without providing information to the borrower and the need for the loan.
+You don’t know what money is used for.
+Because the website automatically distributes the funds without providing information to the borrower.

 So, Which is Better?